 Joseph Chinotimba, deputy leader of the war veterans, was quoted as saying that Makoni was a political turncoat who would suffer a humiliating defeat in the March 29 general election.

-“We are now going to campaign vigorously for President Mugabe.
-Herald newspaper.
+”We are now going to campaign vigorously for President Mugabe.
+I feel sorry for Makoni, he has lost the political plot,” Chinotimba told the Herald newspaper.

 ”From today [Wednesday] to the nomination date we will have finished with them.
 Traitors should know that Zanu-PF has a history of dealing harshly with their kind.”